 Of course, you can’t find a perfect WordPress theme, but you can find a good one if you do some digging around.

 You can also use a few plugins that can make a theme better.

 Verifying if a theme is good or bad is not an easy task.
 You have to know what you’re looking for, use quite a few tools and interpret their results correctly.

 So, you’ll probably need to look for some professional help.
-If you want, we can help with verifying a WordPress theme.
+If you want, I can help with verifying a WordPress theme.

 Here come the plugins